pminina01/readthedocs/BufferingWrapper-target.md

 _slidingTimeout_ - Indicates whether to use sliding _flushTimeout_. `Boolean` Default: `True`
 This value determines how the inactivity period is determined.
 If sliding timeout is enabled, the inactivity timer is reset after each write, if it is disabled - inactivity timer will count from the first event written to the buffer.

-##Remarks
+## Remarks

-###Buffer and asynchronously writing
+### Buffer and asynchronously writing

-If `slidingTimeout` is set to `true`, then the messages are written asynchronously.
+If `flushTimeout` is larger than `0`, then the messages are written asynchronously.
 There is then no need to use this target in combination with the `async` attribute or the [AsyncWrapper](https://github.com/NLog/NLog/wiki/AsyncWrapper-target).
-Using the `slidingTimeout` is preferred over the `async` attribute and AsyncWrapper.
-Combining both can lead to lost messages.

 When messages are written asynchronously, this is done in another thread.
-Some targets require to write on the main thread and so if asynchronous writing is used, the message get lost.
+This means context information like thread-user-identity is different.
+If the buffer is filled before the 'flushTimeout' fires and triggers the asynchronously flush, then the logging thread will be performing the flush, and be blocked by the operation.